Lanterns known as 'fanous' are common sight during Ramadan

-The month of Ramadan will last for 28 days, though the exact end date may be dependent on sightings on the moon in some countries.
+The month of Ramadan will last for 28 days, though the exact start and end date is dependent on sightings on the moon in some countries.
+In the United States, Ramadan begins on the evening of 15 May 2018 and is scheduled to end on the evening of 14 June 2018.

 During Ramadan Muslims will fast from dawn until dusk, pray and give to charity.
 Its observance is a fundamental part of the Islamic faith.
 Exemptions are made for the sick, children, the elderly and pregnant or breastfeeding women.